Thu 25th May

 The Educational Support Centre is also responsible for the management the Education Adjustment Program (EAP) in accordance with the Disability Discrimination Act (1992) and the Disability Standards for Education (2005).
 The EAP is a process for identifying and responding to the educational needs of students with disabilities recognised under the following categories: Autism Spectrum Disorder, hearing impairment, vision impairment, physical impairment, speech-language impairment and intellectual impairment.
 Adjustments are made for students with disabilities to enable them to access the curriculum, achieve curriculum outcomes and participate in school life.
 The EAP process involves an ongoing cycle of data collection, planning, program development, intervention, documentation, profiles, evaluation and review.
-Through the implementation of this process, an increased understanding and awareness of students with special needs has filtered through the whole School.
+Through the implementation of this process, an increased understanding and awareness of students with disabilities and individual learning needs needs has filtered through the whole School.

 Miss Kathryn Tebble